See exactly what JumpOnion analyzes — start to finish, on one page.

 Every JumpOnion subscription includes unlimited jump uploads, full access to the 54-drill library, historical tracking across sessions, before/after comparison, and email support from a skating mom (me).

 I tested it.
-Gemini misclassified a 2Lz as a Toe Loop.
-Gemini called an imperfect air position "perfect".
+A general-purpose LLM misclassified a 2Lz as a Toe Loop and called an imperfect air position "perfect".
 LLMs hallucinate; rule engines don't.
-JumpOnion uses Gemini only as a translator on top of a deterministic biomechanical engine — that's what makes the diagnosis trustworthy.
+JumpOnion uses the LLM only as a translator on top of a deterministic biomechanical engine — that's what makes the diagnosis trustworthy.
 Read the full breakdown on the blog.

 DM @cikibuilds on X or @jumponion on 小红书.
 I read everything.